pocomane/brewed-in-the-apocalypse/bita.md

 __Remove an harm__ - when you make some action that can cure or treat some status associated to one or more harm and you have to roll:

-- On Success, decrease up to 3 times one or more related harms, delete the ones that reach 0
+- On Success, delete up to 3 related harms
-- On Twist, decrease up to 2 times one single related harms, delete it if it reaches 0
+- On Twist, delete up to 2 related harms
-- On Fail, decrease one related harms, delete it if it reaches 0
+- On Fail, delete one related harms

 Which harms may be curated by a specific action will be listed by the scenarist before the roll.
 If they are not what the player expected, ey can decide to